 The trifold sofa offers very similar features to a traditional hide-a-bed.
-The following illustrations detail converting the sofa into a bed.
+To convert the sofa into a bed.

 - 1. Remove the tri-fold sofa pillows and set aside. - 2.
 Using the strap handle, pull the sleeping surface up, then out. - 3.
 While sleeping surface is up, fold out legs.
 Extend the sleeping surface until grounded. - 4.
 Once sleeping surface is grounded, fold head board down flat.